CNA Patient Ratio Laws by State

 This doesn’t let facilities off the hook, though.
 The Centers for Medicare and Medicaid Services (CMS) holds nursing homes accountable for their conditions with a public reporting and rating system.
 The Five Star Quality Rating System is designed to offer information to the public about nursing home staffing data, including:

-- Nurse staffing hours per resident per day
+- Nurse staffing hours per resident per day.

-- Nurse turnover
+- Nurse turnover.

-- Administrator turnover
+- Administrator turnover.

 The report is released quarterly and is meant to encourage facilities to be transparent about staffing.
 Facilities must also submit an annual assessment that addresses residents’ needs and the facility’s ability to meet them.
-While CMS can’t enforce staffing ratios, it recommends facilities have “sufficient staff” to meet the needs of residents within a 24-hour period.
+While CMS doesn’t currently enforce staffing ratios, it recommends facilities have “sufficient staff” to meet the needs of residents within a 24-hour period.

 Public reporting is available on Medicare’s Care Compare site, which shows data about nurse staffing and time with residents.